48Club/bnb-48-inscription/README.md

 ```
 ### mint

-Sender mint a deployed inscription for `to` address
+Sender mint a deployed inscription for `to` address of the carrier tx

 |tuple|type|mandatory|description|
 |-|-|-|-|